Incentivizing Collaboration for Detection of Credential Database Breaches: Data-Driven Simulations

 \Cref{fig:datadriven} summarizes the results.
-We omit $\capacityCoeff{\site} \in \{1, 3\}$ to conserve space, but these follow the same trends as $\capacityCoeff{\site} \in \{ 2, 4\}$.
-We report means rather than medians because the data is heavily skewed toward zero; many samples show attackers harvesting none of \userSet[\targetSite], suggesting, in practice, sites could scale their capacities much lower than the tested \capacityCoeff{\site}, \capacityCoeff{\targetSite} values.
-We organize our remaining findings into two parts: those that align with the conclusions in \cref{sec:attacker:larger}, and those that provide new nuance.
+We omit $\capacityCoeff{\site} \in \{1, 3\}$ for space, but these follow the same trends as $\capacityCoeff{\site} \in \{ 2, 4\}$.
+We organize our findings by those that confirm the conclusions in \cref{sec:attacker:larger}, and those that provide new nuance.